Paul grew up on a farm where moral virtues such as hard work and honesty were cherished. Each of his classes has a moral lesson.

 As children get older, parents can introduce Aesop's Fables and also suggest their children read, for example, the classics of Little Women and Little Men by Louisa May Alcott which are packed with examples of moral virtues.

-Having Kids Watch Wholesome Movies and TV Programs
+3. Having Children Watch Wholesome Movies and TV Programs

-All too often, children are watching movies, videos, and TV programs with negative role models and which advocate sex, dishonesty, and violence.
+All too often, children are watching movies, videos, and TV programs with negative role models that advocate sex, dishonesty, and violence.
 A good way of ensuring that kids are learning moral values is by watching wholesome family movies and TV programs with them when children are young.
-When kids get older, parents must closely monitor the types of programs they watch at home.
+When children get older, parents must closely monitor the types of programs they view at home.

 When I was in junior and senior high school, I had many moral values learned at home reinforced by participating in team sports like baseball and football.
 By being a member of a team, I learned how hard work, cooperation, honesty, and good sportsmanship made teams and individual players successful.